 A Study at Yale University Has Found That Mindful Meditation Decreases “Brain Chattering,” or “Monkey Mind.”

 Buddhists call it monkey brain because our brain can resemble the chattering, noisy clamoring of monkeys, especially when driven by fear.
-The Yale study and others have shown that mindful meditation acts like a volume control, toning down the noise and allowing for some mental peace and quiet.
+The Yale study and others have shown that mindful meditation acts as a volume control, toning down the noise and allowing for some mental peace and quiet.

 Studies at Johns Hopkins University have found mindful meditation has a similar effect as medication on the brain in its ability to ease depression and anxiety.
 While mindful meditation may appear to be just “sitting there,” in reality, it has a powerful healing effect on the brain.